KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 Google Trends graph for phrases ["United Methodist Church" "LifeChurch" "The Bible App" "Upworthy" (region: worldwide)](http://www.google.com/trends/explore#q=United%20Methodist%20Church%2C%20LifeChurch%2C%20The%20Bible%20App%2C%20Upworthy&cmpt=q&tz=), from 2004 to 2015.
 The United Methodist Church, which is clearly on the decline, is still a "giant" compared to Upworthy at Upworthy's peak search volume.
 LifeChurch and The Bible App are miniscule in comparison, but on the rise and with a strong, modern network effect in place of the sort that could disrupt traditional church.
 ![](google-maps-and-trends/google-trends-united-methodist-church-lifechurch-the-bible-app-upworthy.png)

 ## What the Church Can Learn from The Bible App and Upworthy

+### The Bad News
+It appears that in order to effectively compete, the United Methodist Church needs to repackage its message and how it is delivered.

 Business opportunities that could be exploited are being overlooked and/or passed over.
 I suspect that what is preventing the United Methodist Church from adequately disrupting itself is: